SSWConsulting/SSW.Rules.Content/rules/have-a-companywide-word-template/rule.md

 ```

 ::: bad
-Figure: Bad example - This is a snippet of an old login script
+Figure: Bad example - This is a snippet of an old log in script
 :::

 ::: greybox
 You can automatically have your SSW Word doc template on sign-in via a script.
-E.g. [PowerShell login script](https://github.com/SSWConsulting/SSWSysAdmins.LoginScript).
+E.g. [PowerShell log in script](https://github.com/SSWConsulting/SSWSysAdmins.LoginScript).
 :::
 ::: good
-Good example - New Login script on Github
+Good example - New Log in script on Github
 :::

 **Note #1:** We don't want people using .RTF emails.

-**Note #2:** If you use a Mac computer, a login script will not work.
+**Note #2:** If you use a Mac computer, a log in script will not work.
 In order to use a Word template, you must open the template on Word locally, hit "Save as Template", and then upload that document to Teams.